GoogleChrome/web.dev/src/site/content/en/blog/discover-performance-opportunities-with-lighthouse/index.md

   performance.
 Lighthouse gives you a report on how the page did.
 The report provides a score for each metric and a list of opportunities which, if you implement them, should make the page load faster.
-alt: Chrome dev tools showing completed Lighthouse performance audit
+alt: Chrome DevTools showing completed Lighthouse performance audit.
 tags:
     - blog
     - performance